 latin jazz // tropical

-Pioneering Mexican drummer and composer, Tino Contreras was born in 1928 in Chihuahua, Chih., first appearing on Jazz in Mexico – The Legendary 1954 Sessions, and has recorded over 40 albums to date.
-El Jazz Mexicano De Tino Contreras (2011) showcases his ingenuity of styles absorbed from world travels; containing ritual chants, free jazz, waltz, psychedelia, devout choirs and microtones to name a few.
-However, the wonderful arrangements and successful rhythms of Jazz Tropical (1962) is the overall aurgasm for my taste.
-Double bass swings through proclaiming horns, having congas aplenty and occasional shouts to keep me moving.
-Tino’s drum solo in “Conversacion” is a highlight, but the cascading piano of his take on Ernesto Lecuona’s “La Malagueña” and lively swagger of “Night in Tunisia” is what I most enjoy.
+First appearing on Jazz in Mexico – The Legendary 1954 Sessions, pioneering Mexican drummer and composer Tino Contreras was born in 1928 in Chihuahua, Chih., and has recorded over 40 albums to date.
+El Jazz Mexicano De Tino Contreras (2011) showcases his ingenuity of styles absorbed from world travels – containing ritual chants, waltz, psychedelia, devout choirs and microtones to name a few.
+However, the successful arrangements of Jazz Tropical (1962) is my aurgasm as double bass swings through proclaiming horns, congas are aplenty, and occasional shouts propel excitement.
+Tino’s drum solo in “Conversacion” is a highlight, while the cascading piano from his take on Ernesto Lecuona’s “La Malagueña” and the lively swagger of “Night in Tunisia” is exquisite.

 Tino Contreras – Noche en Tunisia